MongoDB is a general-purpose, document-based structured, and distributed database built for modern applications.

 With IBM Cloud, the developers can focus on building applications rather than handling infrastructure stuff like high availability, backups, logging, monitoring, scaling, and software patching.
 The IBM fully managed MongoDB database offering provides ready-to-use integrations with IBM Identity and Access Management and IBM Activity Tracker to extend access control and auditing.

 I hope the above list has given a better idea about MongoDb hosting platform.
-Almost every platform offer trial, so give a try to see what works for your requirement.
+Almost every platform offers trial, so try to see what works for your requirement.